 What we didn't like

 Post-sales concerns: Bluehost has a mixed reputation among customers due to its poor handling of renewals and refunds.
-Many users report long lines for accessing live support, which is only made worse by the aggressive upselling by agents during sessions.
+Many users report long wait times for live support, which is only made worse by agents' aggressive upselling during sessions.

 Test results

-During our most recent performance tests, Bluehost recorded a 100% uptime with an average response time of 135 ms. It received a perfect score on speed tests across Montreal, Dallas, and Strasbourg.
+During our most recent performance tests, Bluehost achieved 100% uptime and received a perfect score in speed tests across Montreal, Dallas, and Strasbourg.
 There were zero HTTP failures during stress tests with over 250 virtual users in 1 minute.

 ![]() |